Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Bhaddā Kāpilānī bhikkhunī went to her relatives’ house and climbed on a high-footed couch bed on which two or three layers of mats were spread out.
 Lay people and non-Buddhist renunciates were upset: “Why did this renunciate go forth?
 She’s like a lay person and has many such wishes.”

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “Why did you sit on a couch bed that exceeds the measurements?
 From now on, it’s no longer allowed.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Vesāli. … Those who have already heard it should listen again: